Antique Temple: Usage as a mausoleum

-The second wife of William II died suddenly of a heart attack in a small flat in Frankfurt (Oder), where she was under heavy guard by the Russian occupation force.
+The second wife of William II died suddenly of a heart attack in a small flat in Frankfurt (Oder), where she was under heavy guard by the Soviet occupation force.

 Architecture

 Outer features

 The building is an unadorned closed round temple, surrounded by ten Tuscan columns, forming a Beehive tomb.
 The inner diameter of the building (the rotunda) is about sixteen meters in length.
 The square annex at the back of the building measures 9.4 metres × 9.4 metres, and is overlooked by three windows.
 The arched roof is crowned by a cupola, from which four diagonal-oval window openings admit light into the central chamber.
 The building can be entered through a single entrance: a rounded, 4 m door at the head of a staircase.
 An oblong gable over the cornice accentuates the building's front.

 Interior decoration

 The wall surfaces of the rotunda are decorated with grey Silesian marble.
 Large sculptures and vessels stand on a bench of wood which still runs around the building.
 Above them are antique busts, which stand on fifty brackets on three tiers.
 A marble relief of Emperor Trajan on his Horse, in gold framing, likewise still decorates the area of a wall over the entrance door today.
 A faded painting on the inside of the cupola shows genies in the clouds holding a garland of flowers.
 The surfaces of the annex, which can be reached from the rotunda through a rounded door, are paneled with wood.